vepelbaum/easybgm_updated/README.md

 plot_parameterHDI(res)
 ```

 Lastly, we can assess the structure specifically with three plots.
-Note that this only works, if we save the posterior samples and use the model fit of `BDgraph` or `bgms`.
+Note that this only works, if we save the posterior samples and use either the `BDgraph` or `bgms` package.

 ```r
 plot_posteriorstructure(res, as.BF = F)